 - II.B.1.
-At each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all residents at that location.
+There must be a sufficient number of faculty members with competence to instruct and supervise all residents.
 (Core) - II.B.2.
-Faculty members must: - II.B.2.a) be role models of professionalism; (Core)

-II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; (Core)
+Faculty members must: - II.B.2.a) be role models of professionalism; (Core) - II.B.2.b) demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care; (Core)